 Dying of the Light I think everyone will like -- except maybe for the ending, which even one of the editors hated.
 It's a story of culture shock, love, war, and action, with something for everyone.
 The hero has been summoned to the dying festival world of Worlorn by a message he believes comes from his former lover, now married to one of the men of High Kavalaan -- except that the lover won't tell him why he was summoned, and things grow ever more complicated as Dirk t'Larien gets further and further embroiled in the internal conflicts and culture of High Kavalaan and the other societies that set up the festival on Worlorn.
 This book has some of the all-time best chase scenes ever written, a well-thought-out alien culture or two, sex, romance, friendship, treachery, all that good stuff -- and an ending that infuriates people because it stops short a paragraph sooner than it seems it ought to, leaving it open for the reader to figure out the outcome of a duel.

-Well, yeah, that's mostly true.
+That's mostly true.
 Most of his fiction was bad imitations of Edgar Rice Burroughs, Robert E. Howard, and others.
 A lot of it was sword-and-sorcery, a genre that's usually pretty bad anyway, and Lin Carter wrote some of the trashiest ever (though not as bad as Gardner Fox -- I've never understood how Fox could write so wonderfully for comic books and so very, very badly when he wrote novels).

 In Star Rogue, however, he was trying to imitate Heinlein, and Heinlein is not the sort of purple-prose paid-by-the-word Victorian hangover that Burroughs, Howard, and Lovecraft were.
 The result is actually quite tolerable.